-This sector provides access to thousands of critical services and programs in areas such as social services, environment, health, education, employment, arts & culture, sport & recreation, and more.
+About 1,700 non-profit organizations in the province provide access to critical services and programs in areas such as social services, environment, health, education, employment, arts & culture, sport & recreation, and more.

 Read about the great work happening across the Island:

 Related videos about:

 - Auto Service / Small & Heavy Equipment Repair